George Zimmerman sues Trayvon Martin family, Tallahassee attorney, others for $100 million

 The lawsuit was filed in Polk County on Wednesday.
 Zimmerman and his attorney are seeking $100 million in civil damages, accusing the Martin family and prosecutors of defamation, conspiracy and abusing the civil process.

 The suit claims the prosecution's key witness in Zimmerman's 2013 murder trial, Rachel Jeantel, was an imposter and fake witness.
-A week after the Sanford Police Department closed the case as self-defense in 2012, Martin family attorney Crump gave an audio recording to prosecutors of Martin's 16-year-old girlfriend, Diamond Eugene, while she was on the phone with Martin just before the fatal shooting, according to Zimmerman's attorney's website.
+A week after the Sanford Police Department closed the case as self-defense in 2012, Martin family attorney Crump gave an audio recording to prosecutors of Martin's 16-year-old girlfriend, Diamond Eugene, while she was on the phone with Martin just before the fatal shooting,

 The website also says that two weeks later, Jeantel told prosecutors she was Diamond Eugene and gave "false statements to incriminate Zimmerman based on coaching from others."